AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 **Prerequisites:**

--  Gather the email address associated with an existing Adobe Commerce on cloud infrastructure account.
-New users can [register for an account](https://account.magento.com/customer/account/login). and provide the associated email address after completing account validation.
+- A registered user with an Adobe ID.
+A user must [register for an Adobe account](https://account.adobe.com) and then [initialize their Cloud account](https://accounts.magento.cloud) before you can add them to a Cloud project.

--  Users assigned the **Admin** role cannot manage users using the `magento-cloud` CLI.
+- A user assigned the **Admin** role cannot manage users with the `magento-cloud` CLI.
 Only users that are granted the **Super User** or **Account Owner** role can manage users.

 ## Manage users with the CLI

 Use the `magento-cloud` CLI to manage users and integrate with automated systems:

 - `magento-cloud user:add`–add a user to the project
 - `magento-cloud user:delete`–delete a user
 - `magento-cloud user:list [users]`–list project users
 - `magento-cloud user:role`–view or change the user role
 - `magento-cloud user:update`–update user role on a project

 The following examples use the `magento-cloud` CLI to add a user, configure roles, modify project assignments, and assign user roles.